SamPatt/pawzbe/snippets.md

 ```
 <br>

-- The model holds profile information and files within the main object and separates the pet specific details into it's own sub-object
+- The model holds profile information and file references within the main object and separates the pet specific details into it's own sub-object
 - The `images` property contains Cloudinary references

 ```js